BrunoQuaresma/blog/content/blog/code-split-with-lazy-components/index.md

 export default CodeEditor;
 ```

-Now let's take a look on how our bundle is generated and how to optimize it using (source-map-explorer)[https://github.com/danvk/source-map-explorer#readme].
+Now let's take a look at how our bundle is generated and how to optimize it using (source-map-explorer)[https://github.com/danvk/source-map-explorer#readme].

 ```bash
 yarn add source-map-explorer